 Health Information Exchanges.
 We may participate in health information exchanges to facilitate the secure exchange of your electronic health information between and among several health care providers or other health care entities for your treatment, payment or other health care operations purposes.
 This means we may share information we obtain or create about you with outside entities (such as hospitals, doctors’ offices, pharmacies or insurance companies) or we may receive information they create or obtain about you (such as medication history, medical history or insurance information) so each of us can provide better treatment and coordination of your health care services.

 Other Uses of Medical Information

+Most use and disclosures of psychotherapy notes, use and disclosures of PHI for marketing purposes, and disclosures that constitute the sale of PHI requires your written authorization.
 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization, except to the extent that action has already been taken by the hospital.

 Your Rights Regarding Medical Information About You

 You have the following rights regarding medical information we maintain about you: